igortas/react-apollo/README.md

 ## Description for the current status of the task

 On the root there is docker-compose file with .env file on the same level.
-The .env file holds development configuration for connecting to mysql database aand running the all the parts of the application in containers with docker-compose.
+The .env file holds development configuration for connecting to mysql database and running the all the parts of the application in containers with docker-compose.

 ## Description for the setting the app